 Children taking part in the child development project at NDAC listen while one of the student teachers tells a story.
-Starting with Sherry Hagge (in left foreground with checked blouse and back to camera) and going clockwise, those in the circle are Sandy Hagge, Sue Brown, NDAC student Margaret Biever, Michael Leck (with striped shirt), Jerry Michaelson, Mary Lou Michaelson, Janet Olson, NDAC student Eileen Anderson, Gratchen Ekberg, Robbie Wattson, Diane Beske, Nancy Beske, Stevie Tinglestad, David Parsons, Richard Seim and (backs to camera) NDAC students Marion Lysengen and Janet Wolbert.
+Starting with Sherry Hagge (in left foreground with checked blouse and back to camera) and going clockwise, those in the circle are Sandy Hagge, Sue Brown, NDAC student Margaret Biever, Michael Leck (with striped shirt), Jerry Michaelson, Mary Lou Michaelson, Janet Olson, NDAC student Eileen Anderson, Gretchen Ekberg, Robbie Wattson, Diane Beske, Nancy Beske, Stevie Tinglestad, David Parsons, Richard Seim and (backs to camera) NDAC students Marion Lysengen and Janet Wolbert.
 Children not shown are Connie Miller, Ellis Jones and Donna Rue Johnson.
-Of AF ROTC Unit Here Tops National Record The NDAC AF ROTC detachment again proved its superiority over other schools offering advanced AF ROTC training.
-This was substantiated by statistical evidence in the warded regular commissions, or is being prepared. about .01 percent-an average of 1.3 men per school.
+Acceptance Percentage Of AF ROTC Unit Here Tops National Record The NDAC AF ROTC detachment again proved its superiority over other schools offering advanced AF ROTC training.
+This was substantiated by statistical evidence in the recent acceptance of six AF ROTC graduates into the Regular Air Of the 6,700 nation-wide 1952 AF ROTC graduates, only 243 were awarded regular commissions, or is being prepared. about .01 percent-an average of 1.3 men per school.
 NDAC had six out of 243 for a 2.5 percentage, based on total 1952 graduates.
-Approximately one-third of the NDAC graduates proposed for regular commis sions were accepted. years on active duty and remain high. on an active duty status an additional six years.
-The tour of active duty and the active reserve status may exceed the contracted time, depending upon the discretion of the Air Force and the reserve officer.
-DAKOTA NATIONAL BANK Fargo, N. Dak.
+Approximately one-third of the NDAC graduates proposed for regular commissions were accepted.
+The six men who receive their Regular Air Force commissions are xpected to make the Air Force their career.
+Those who receive commissions in the Air Force Reserve are required to serve two years on active duty and remain high. on an active duty status an additional six years.
+The tour of active duty and the active reserve status may exceed the contracted time, depending up-on the discretion of the Air Force and the reserve officer.
+DAKOTA NATIONAL Fargo, N. Dak.